-Contract: Leaaf was recently contracted to conduct Environmental Protection Agency (EPA) Targeted Brownfields Assessments (TBA) for the Louisiana Department of Environmental Quality (LDEQ).
-The goal is to facilitate the cleanup and redevelopment of Brownfields sites throughout the state to encourage their reuse for economic development and/or community benefit.
-Leaaf services include the planning and performing of site investigations, consultations, development of remediation options, and additional environmental services for Brownfields sites as requested by local governmental or nonprofit entities or through LDEQs Brownfields Program.
+Contract: Leaaf recently wrapped up its contract with the Louisiana Department of Environmental Quality (LDEQ) conducting Environmental Protection Agency (EPA) Targeted Brownfields Assessment (TBA) projects.
+The goal of the contract was to facilitate the cleanup and redevelopment of Brownfields sites throughout the state to encourage their reuse for economic development and/or community benefit.
+Leaaf’s services included the planning and performing of site investigations, consultations, development of remediation options, and additional environmental services for Brownfields sites as requested by local governmental or nonprofit entities or through LDEQs Brownfields Program.

 New Life Center: Opelousas, Louisiana